 Any further action the school plans to take to resolve the issue will be explained to the complainant in writing.
-If the complainant is not satisfied with the outcome suggested, the procedure will progress to the deputy head teacher.
+If the complainant is not satisfied with the outcome suggested, the procedure will progress to the head of school.
 The complainant will contact them through the school office via email or phone.
-If the complainant is not satisfied after the deputy head teacher has investigated then the complaint can progress to stage three.
+If the complainant is not satisfied after the deputy head of school has investigated then the complaint can progress to stage three.